jerome-t/netmiko-scp-multi-thread-upload/README.md

 ## Configuration

-Update the file hosts.txt with the list of your NX-OS hosts, one host per line.
+Update the file hosts.csv with the list of your network hosts, one host per line, including the vendor type..

+Vendor types are:

+	cisco_ios
+	arista_eos
+	juniper_junos
+	cisco_nxos

 Example:

-	host01.example.com
-	host02.example.com
+	host01.example.com,cisco_ios
+	host02.example.com,cisco_nxos

+The file system is the default defined into Netmiko.
+Please refer to the Netmiko documentation here[https://pynet.twb-tech.com/blog/automation/netmiko-scp.html]

 ## Usage